bennylp/saxpy-benchmark/README.md

  - OpenCL (CPU and GPU) [[saxpy_ocl1.cpp](saxpy_ocl1.cpp)]
  - PyOpenCL (CPU and GPU) [[saxpy_pyocl.py](saxpy_pyocl.py)]

+Unless noted differently, we use the best mean to do the job on each platform, e.g. vectorization on Numpy, R, and Octave.

-For the benchmark, we only measure the time to perform the actual loop and not other things such as initialization and data transfers between CPU and GPU, which most likely will exceed the loop time since our loop is very simple.
+We only measure the time to perform the actual loop and not other things such as initialization and data transfers between CPU and GPU, which most likely will exceed the loop time since our loop is very simple.